stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/table/tables/index.md

 <tr id="parameter-fromName">
     <td><CopyableCode code="fromName" /></td>
     <td><code>string</code></td>
     <td>Query parameter to enable fetching rows only following the first row whose object name matches the specified string.
-Case-sensitive and does not have to be the full name. (example: from_test)</td>
+Case-sensitive and does not have to be the full name.</td>
 </tr>
 <tr id="parameter-history">
     <td><CopyableCode code="history" /></td>